Bedford, Quebec (city)

-Bedford ([bɛdfœʁd]) is a city located in the Estrie region of southern Quebec, Canada.
+Bedford ([bɛdfœʁd]) is a city located in the Eastern Townships region of southern Quebec, Canada.
 The population as of the Canada 2011 Census was 2,684.
 This small community is just an hour's drive from larger cities such as Burlington and Montreal.

 History

 The first settlers arrived in 1812.

 Origin of the name

 The name "Bedford" could have been given by Loyalists who knew of several Bedfords back in the former American colonies.
 The name could also have been a tribute to Lord John Russell, who was the fourth Duke of Bedford (1710–1771), an English politician and Secretary of State (1748–1751), and governor general of Ireland from 1756 to 1761.

 Geography

 Bedford is part of Brome-Missisquoi Regional County Municipality, in the administrative region of Estrie.

 The town, located 86 km southeast of Montreal, is completely enclaved within the township of Bedford.
 Seated in the Saint-Lawrence lowlands, at the beginning of the steppe leading to the Appalachian Mountains, the town is separated into north and south parts by the Pike River (Rivière aux Brochets).